“Lynchtown is a cute, typically American, small

 is reflective of his inner struggle between his two extreme, idealised fantasies.
 The

 camera’s descent into the severed ear which starts the central mystery of Blue Velvet, is indicative of the spectator’s descent into Jeffrey’s subconscious.

 Entering Jeffrey’s fantasy via the ear- Blue Velvet (1986)

 In contrast, the ending of the film in which the camera zooms out of Jeffrey’s ear, following an embrace with Sandy which is shrouded in light, signals the resolution of his subconscious struggle between the two worlds of light and dark.
 The ear serves as ‘a passageway, the symbol of communication between two worlds [it] transmits the gift… of travelling between worlds, then of recovering a normal world’ (Chion).
 His contentment with Sandy as they stare at the robin at the end of the film, displays his championing of the normal fantasy world over his dark world of desire.
 Jeffrey’s journey has come full circle, after all, Blue Velvet is ‘a dream, but a structured one’ (Chion).

 The robins have returned- Blue Velvet (1986)

 The town of Lumberton (or Lynchtown) serves as a basis for its protagonist to come to terms with a dark and heinous world of night that engulfs him.
 In this sense Blue Velvet is the quintessential coming-of-age tale, as Jeffrey’s loss of innocence, and the subsequent struggle then reconciliation with the world around him, is archetypal of the idea of “coming-of-age”.

-The disquieting touch of Lynch subverts this tale slightly; in showing such a beautifully dark nightmare world which both compels and repulses, Lynch leaves the viewer feeling like Jeffrey in the closet at Dorothy Vallens apartment, observing and enjoying as a voyeur, the dark reality of small-town America which they wish not to confront as reality.
+The disquieting touch of Lynch subverts this tale slightly; in showing such a beautifully dark nightmare world which both compels and repulses, Lynch leaves the viewer feeling like Jeffrey in the closet at Dorothy Vallens apartment, observing and enjoying as a voyeur, the dark reality of small-town America which they wish not to confront.

 Chion, Michel, David Lynch, (London: BFI, 1995)